alisonands2000/Portfolio/README.md

 2. [**Matplotlib Visualization**](Data-Analytics/2-pymaceuticals-matplotlib): Created visualizations using Matplotlib to explore and analyze data from different sources.
 3. [**BeautifulSoup Web Scraping and Data Analysis**](Data-Analytics/5-scraping-mars-data): Conducted web scraping to gather data and performed analysis using BeautifulSoup and Pandas.
 4. [**Database Management**](Data-Analytics/4-climate-analysis-SQLAlchemy): Designed database schemas and performed data engineering tasks using SQL and SQLAlchemy.
-5. [**Dashboard Development**](Data-Analytics/6-belly-button-dataset-dashboard): Built interactive dashboards to explore and visualize data using Flask and Plotly.